NEW MODERATOR REMOVAL RULES:

 2) when a 1.4.1 vote may be initiated by another moderator.

-Article 1.4.2 "Removal of Moderator by Community" is entirely brand new [so all red for this announcement] and reflects the decisions arrived at by the current MT to offer this possibility to the members of the stratego.com forum.
+Article 1.4.2 "Removal of Moderator by Community" is entirely brand new [and so is all red in the spoiler at the bottom of this announcement] and reflects the decisions arrived at by the current MT to offer this possibility to the members of the stratego.com forum.
 These new rules take place immediately even though the new GS&FR is not yet out.

-Any moderator may open a vote under this article if he so believes it is necessary, but he must notify the moderator in question of the action before the vote is taken.
+Any moderator may open a vote under this article if he so believes it is necessary, but the Moderator Team must notify the moderator in question of the action before the vote is taken.